SofaDefrost/SofaGym/README.md

 #### 2) SofaGym python requirements
 We use python3.
-Sofagym currently works with gym v0.21.0 and stable-baselines3 v1.7.0.
+Sofagym currently works with gym v0.21.0, stable-baselines3 v1.7.0, and rlberry v0.5.0.

 The following packages are required: